 a) Quality of the GPS Receiver

 Remember, the receiver with the clock is not as accurate as an atomic clock in the satellite.
 Atomic clocks are needed to calculate the exact time it takes to receive the GPS data.

 b) Position of the Satellites

-Satellite positions at the time the data recorded can also affect GPS accuracy.
+Satellite positions at the time the data is recorded can also affect GPS accuracy.
 For example, poor satellite geometry occurs when they are in tight groups or a line.
 Satellite signals are correct when located at wide angles to each other.

 c) The Characteristics of Surroundings

 Multi-path effects happen when radio signals get bounced around when coming in contact with buildings, valleys, tree cover, etc. The increase in the travel time causes room for errors.

 - Use a narrow collector method to identify the long delay of signals.

 - There are also specially-built antennas that you can use to measure accurate data signals that get slightly deviated or delayed.